 This is a 3 year new position and is created for joining the research team running a world first clinical trial which was recently funded by the NHMRC.
-The primary aim of this trial running in both Melbourne and Perth is to investigate whether an intervention with structure Behaviour Activation (BA) to (non-pharmacological psychological intervention) can significantly decrease the prevalence of depression among older adults living in residential care (up to 60 Residential Aged Care Facilities (RACF) in Melbourne).
-The successful applicant should be a clinician and will be responsible for training and supervising the Melbourne Nursing home staff in conducting BA as well as the controlled intervention which is the Beyond Blue e-learning Profession Education to Aged Care (PEAC).
+The primary aim of this trial running in both Melbourne and Perth is to investigate whether an intervention with Structure Behaviour activation (BA) to (non-pharmacological psychological intervention) can significantly decrease the prevalence of depression among older adults living in residential care (up to 60 Residential Aged care Facilities (RACF) in Melbourne).
+The successful applicant will be responsible for collecting the baseline and outcome clinical data from the Melbourne RACF.